johnzhang320/spring-boot-kafka-event-driven/README.md

 # spring-boot-kafka-event-driven
 ## spring boot kafka json and string producer and consumer
-  We created two projects, one is JSON and other is String message.
+  We created two sub projects:

+  kafka-json-code-producer-consumer: serializes Java POJO to topic with Json string bytes and deserializes to Json String / listen the POJO

+  kafka-message-code-producer-consumer: trasform local file (resume.txt) to lowercase and space delimited words, produce / consumer string message

-  Instead of application.properties or application.yml configuration, we use configre code to fillful Kafka configuration Which providing an approach to explicitly load JsonDeSerializer configuration by ConcurrentKafkaListenerContainerFactory
+  Instead of application.properties or application.yml configuration, we use configre code to fillful Kafka configuration Especially for  Which providing an approach to explicitly load JsonDeSerializer configuration by ConcurrentKafkaListenerContainerFactory

 ## Start Zookeeper and Kafka